Health Insurance Literacy

 HMW 5Reflection

-I'd rewrite the unstructured AI protocol to push deeper into the patterns our moderated interviews surfaced, rather than reusing the same guide — built as a hypothesis-testing tier, it could have produced genuinely new insight rather than a thinner version of what we already had.
+I'd rewrite the unstructured AI protocol to push deeper into the patterns our moderated interviews surfaced, rather than reusing the same guide.
+The second round of interviews could have produced genuinely new insights rather than a thinner version of the data we had already collected.

 I'd also add a portal-experience item to the survey, since the qualitative portal frustrations sit interview-only right now and a survey-level signal would let me defend them at scale.